Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Proof of Theorem

 Next, we re-formulate the expected stopping cost $\grosspayoff(\stoptime_{\agent},\utilitysymbolagent{\agent})$ defined in (\ref{eqn:opt_stop_objfun}) for stopping cost $\utilitysymbolagent{\agent}$ in terms of the fictitious observation likelihood defined in (\ref{eqn:att_fun_basic}).

-In the above equation, the summation within the parenthesis is the unconditional probability density of the stopping belief $\belief$ given stopping strategy $\stoptime_{\agent}$.
-We are now ready to prove necessity and sufficiency of the NIAS, NIAC inequalities (\ref{eqn:NIAS_thrm_CD}), (\ref{eqn:NIAC_thrm_CD}) in Theorem~\ref{thrm:NIAS_NIAC} for identifying an optimal stopping agent (Definition~\ref{def:relativeoptimality}).
+In the above equation, the summation within the parentheses is the unconditional probability density of the stopping belief $\belief$ given stopping strategy $\stoptime_{\agent}$.
+Also, as described above, $\fictobslike_{\agent}(\obsfict|\state)$ is the likelihood of all observation sequences $\bar{\obs}$ such that given true state $\tstate=\state$ and stopping strategy $\stoptime_{\agent}$, the agent's belief state at the stopping time $\funcstop$ is $\belief$.
+We are now ready to prove necessity and sufficiency of the NIAS, NIAC inequalities (\ref{eqn:NIAS_thrm_CD}), (\ref{eqn:NIAC_thrm_CD}) in Theorem~\ref{thrm:NIAS_NIAC} for identifying an optimal stopping agent (Lemma~\ref{lem:relativeoptimality}).